ArnuldOnData/rshiny/Hello World/Shiny/README.md

 ![picture](https://i.postimg.cc/L4GDfSx9/Screenshot-from-2020-10-16-22-27-41.png)

+Port number is just a random port number chosen by Shiny.
 To understand why we have used "ui" and "server", go to this offical docs page:  https://shiny.rstudio.com/tutorial/written-tutorial/lesson1/